Mömbris

-Mömbris is a community – since 31 January 1964 a market community – in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
-With over 11,000 inhabitants, Mömbris is the district's fifth largest community.
+Mömbris is a municipality – since 31 January 1964 a market municipality – in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+With over 11,000 inhabitants, Mömbris is the district's fifth largest municipality.

 Geography

 Location

 Mömbris lies in the Bavarian Lower Main (Bayerischer Untermain) in the Kahlgrund halfway between Schöllkrippen and Alzenau, which are linked by Staatsstraße (State Road) 2305, at the foot of the Vorspessart (range) with its highest elevation, the Hahnenkamm at 437 m above sea level.
 The river Kahl flows through Mömbris.

-Mömbris comprises all together 18 centres in an area of 35.92 km².
-The greater share (32.81 km²) is woods, meadows and cropland.
-The community lies between 165 and 337 m above sea level.
+Mömbris comprises all together 18 centres in an area of 35.92 km2.
+The greater share (32.81 km2) is woods, meadows and cropland.
+The municipality lies between 165 and 337 m above sea level.

-Constituent communities
+Gemeindeteile

 Mömbris's Ortsteile are as follows: